espressif/esp-idf/docs/en/api-guides/error-handling.rst

 ``ESP_RETURN_ON_ERROR`` Macro
 -----------------------------

-:c:macro:`ESP_RETURN_ON_ERROR` macro checks the error code, if the error code is not equal :c:macro:`ESP_OK`, it prints the message and returns.
+:c:macro:`ESP_RETURN_ON_ERROR` macro checks the error code, if the error code is not equal :c:macro:`ESP_OK`, it prints the message and returns the error code.

 .. _esp-goto-on-error-macro: